-Alex Smith is the author of two novels, Algeria’s Way and Drinking from the Dragon’s Well, both published by Random House Umuzi.
+Alex Smith is the author of three novels, Algeria’s Way and Drinking from the Dragon’s Well, both published by Random House Umuzi.
 Drinking from the Dragon’s Well was long-listed for the Sunday Times Alan Paton Award.
-Four Drunk Beauties, her third novel was published this year by Umuzi.
+Four Drunk Beauties, her third novel, was published by Umuzi in 2010.

 CRITIQUES: We unfortunately do not have the time to supply a critique for each submission.
 If you wish to receive a professional one- to two-page report of your work, please state your requirement on your title page.
 We charge R120.00 per critique.

 - The competition is open to anyone living in South Africa over the age of 16.

 - The competition closes at midnight on 31 March 2013, and winners will be announced and displayed on our web site by 30 April 2013.

 - Prizewinners will be notified via email as well as on our web site; please ensure you supply a valid email address with your entry.

 - Prize money will be paid via electronic transfer.